The Ellie Caulkins Opera House

 Sponsored by Donald K. Braden and Chris & Joy Murphy

-Praised for her bell-like and crisp tone, native Houstonian soprano Rebekah Howell is making her mark as a versatile stage artist with “plenty of high notes” (The Herald Times).
-During the 2018-19 season at Opera Colorado, she will perform the mainstage roles of Annina in La Traviata, Girl in After Life, and Barbarina in The Marriage of Figaro.
+Praised for her bell-like and crisp tone, native Houstonian soprano Rebekah Howell is making her mark as a truly versatile artist with “plenty of high notes” (The Herald Times).
+During the 2018-19 season at Opera Colorado, she performs the mainstage roles of Annina in La Traviata, Girl in After Life, and Barbarina in The Marriage of Figaro.
 She will also cover Susanna in The Marriage of Figaro, in addition to singing the role for the Student Matinee performance.
 As part of the company’s touring productions, she performs Gretel in Hansel and Gretel, and Juliet in Romeo & Juliet.
 In the summer of 2018, Howell debuted the roles of Zerlina in Don Giovanni and Cunegonde in Candide with Chautauqua Opera.
 During the 2017–18 season, Howell appeared as Queen of the Night in The Magic Flute with Opéra Louisiane and as the soprano soloist in Carmina Burana with the Baton Rouge Symphony Orchestra.
 Howell holds degrees from Baylor University (BM) and Indiana University (MM) where she also served as an Associate Instructor of Voice.

 Sponsored by Agatha Kessler & Curtis Fentress and Laurence & Cynthia Chan